jarrettm98/azure-compute-and-networking/README.md

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/0b8af4a8-cf9b-4ef1-be40-832d13abb7f4)

-Go back to the rule created and change the Access to Allow.
+Go back to the rule created and change the Access to "Allow".
 Now, see that the traffic is sending again to the server.

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/62d4af0b-17ad-44f8-ad22-4cc685cb8aaa)

-In Wireshark, filter the traffic by "SSH."
+In Wireshark, filter the traffic by "SSH." and click the shark fin icon.
 Now, in PowerShell, type ssh, then the username + @ + the Private IP address of the server.
+(In my case it goes as follows: ssh jmeier98@10.0.0.5)

 Example below:

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/a43bb00d-dd21-4a48-a270-bb15a42ee6af)